-The suspense was beginning to get interesting.
+The suspense was beginning to get interesting now.
 So I decided to wait.
 Even when it was lunch time and I was hungry.
 After about ten minutes I could hear the faint sound of an approaching aircraft.
 Soon, it grew louder.
 Is when, aunty stood up and closed her umbrella, and started waving at the aircraft that was now descending into the nearby airport and wasn’t very high.
-I then saw, the pilot had dipped the left wings of the aircraft.
+I then saw, the pilot had dipped the left wing of the aircraft.
 And after a little while it vanished behind the tall trees.
-Skyscrapers had not come up by then so the view was clear.
+Skyscrapers had not come up then so the view was clear.
 After the sound of the aircraft subsided, she looked at me and said.
 ‘That was your uncle.’
 I asked.

 ‘How do you know Aunty?’

 ‘Didn’t you see?
 He dipped the wing of the aircraft until it went behind the trees.
 That signal was for me.